continuwuity/continuwuity/docs/deploying/docker.md

 [`docker-compose.for-traefik.yml`](docker-compose.for-traefik.yml) (or
 [`docker-compose.with-traefik.yml`](docker-compose.with-traefik.yml)) and
-[`docker-compose.override.yml`](docker-compose.override.yml), it is equally easy to deploy and use conduwuit, with a little caveat.
+[`docker-compose.override.yml`](docker-compose.override.yml), it is equally easy to deploy and use Continuwuity, with a little caveat.
 If you already took a look at the files, then you should have seen the `well-known` service, and that is the little caveat.
-Traefik is simply a proxy and loadbalancer and is not able to serve any kind of content, but for conduwuit to federate, we need to either expose ports `443` and `8448` or serve two endpoints `.well-known/matrix/client` and `.well-known/matrix/server`.
+Traefik is simply a proxy and loadbalancer and is not able to serve any kind of content, but for Continuwuity to federate, we need to either expose ports `443` and `8448` or serve two endpoints `.well-known/matrix/client` and `.well-known/matrix/server`.